SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Simplifying and Empowering Transformers on Large Graphs

 \textbf{Simple Global Attention.} The global interactions in our model are captured by an all-pair attention unit that computes pair-wise influence between arbitrary node pairs.
 Unlike other Transformers, which often require multiple attention layers for desired capacity, we found that a single-layer global attention is sufficient.
 This is because through one-layer propagation over a densely connected attention graph, the information of each node can be adaptively propagated to arbitrary nodes within the batch.
 Therefore, despite its simplicity, our model has sufficient expressivity to capture implicit dependencies among arbitrary node pairs while significantly reducing computational overhead.
 In specific, we adopt a linear attention function defined as follows:

 where $f_Q$, $f_K$, $f_V$ are all shallow neural layers (e.g., a linear feed-forward layer in our implementation), $\|\cdot\|$ denotes the Frobenius norm, $\mathbf 1$ is an $N$-dimensional all-one column vector, the $\mathrm{diag}$ operation changes the $N$-dimensional column vector into a $N\times N$ diagonal matrix, and $\beta$ is a hyper-parameter for residual link.
 In Eqn.~\ref{eqn-attn-matrix-our}, $\mathbf Z$ combines the all-pair attentive propagation over $N$ nodes and the self-loop propagation.
 The former allows the model to capture the influence from other nodes, while the latter preserves the information of the centered nodes.
 The computation of Eqn.~\eqref{eqn-attn-matrix-our} can be achieved in $\mathcal O(N)$ time complexity, which is much more efficient than the Softmax attention in original Transformers~\cite{transformer} that requires $\mathcal O(N^2)$.
-The $\mathcal O(N)$ complexity also enables the model to achieve all-pair attention over a large number of nodes with moderate GPU memory.
+While the Softmax attention possesses provable expressivity~\cite{tmlr}, its quadratic complexity hinders the scalability for large graphs.
+Our adopted design reduces the quadratic complexity to $\mathcal O(N)$ and in the meanwhile guarantee the expressivity for learning all-pair interactions.
+Therefore, it can successfully be applied for learning representations on graphs with a large number of nodes at the cost of moderate GPU memory.

 \textbf{Incorporation of Structural Information.} For accommodating the prior information of the input graph $\mathcal G$, existing models tend to use positional encodings~\cite{graphgps}, edge regularization loss~\cite{nodeformer} or augmenting the Transformer layers with GNNs~\cite{graphtrans-neurips21}.
 Here we resort to a simple-yet-effective scheme that combines $\mathbf Z$ with the propagated embeddings by GNNs at the output layer: